danishAzeemSanghroo/python-learning-journey/README.md

     16# Reverse a list using .reverse().

 Day6: Tasks
     1# make a dictionary
     2# print a dictionary by for loop
     3# print key values
     4# print by index
     5# delete dictionary value
     6# check value in dictionary [true or false]
     7# Create a dictionary with at least 3 key–value pairs and print it.
     8# Access the value of a specific key.
     9# Change the value of an existing key.
     10# Add a new key–value pair to the dictionary.
     11# Remove a key–value pair using .pop().
     12# Get the list of all keys in the dictionary.
     13# Get the list of all values in the dictionary.
     14# Get the list of all key–value pairs using .items().
     15# Check if a key exists in a dictionary.
     16# Create a dictionary of 5 students and their marks, then print the student with the highest marks.

+Day9: Tasks
+    1# Create numpy array
+    2# attributes in numpy
+    3# math operations
+    4# sorting lists
+    5# statistics functions